whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 The non-term search case is rather easy.
 All the actually stored rows (whether coming either from a full scan or an attribute index reads) will be first checked for liveness, then accounted in the `fetched_docs` counter, then either further processed (with extra calculations, filters, etc).
 Bottom line, a query limited this way will run “hard” calculations, filter checks, etc on at most N rows.
 So best case scenario (if all `WHERE` filters pass), the query will return N rows, and never even a single row more.

 Now, the term search case is more interesting.
 The lowest-level term readers will also emit individual rows, but as opposed to the “scan” case, either the terms or the rows might be duplicated.
 The `fetched_docs` counter merely counts those emitted rows, as it needs to limit the total amount of work done.
-So, for example, with a 2-term query like `(foo bar)` the processing will stop when _both_ terms fetch N documents total from the full-text index… even if not a single document was _matched_ just yet!
-If a term is duplicated, for example, like in a `(foo foo)` query, then _both_ the occurrences will contribute to the counter.
-Thus, for a query with M required terms all AND-ed together, the upper limit on the _matched_ documents should be roughly equal to N/M, because every matched document will be counted as “processed” M times in every term reader.
+So, for example, with a 2-term query like `(foo bar)` the processing will stop when *both* terms fetch N documents total from the full-text index… even if not a single document was *matched* just yet!
+If a term is duplicated, for example, like in a `(foo foo)` query, then *both* the occurrences will contribute to the counter.
+Thus, for a query with M required terms all AND-ed together, the upper limit on the *matched* documents should be roughly equal to N/M, because every matched document will be counted as “processed” M times in every term reader.
 So either `(foo bar)` or `(foo foo)` example queries with a limit of 1000 should result in roughly 500 matches tops.

 That “roughly” just above means that, occasionally, there might be slightly more matches.
 As for performance reasons the term readers work in batches, the actual `fetched_docs` counter might get slightly bigger than the imposed limit, by the batch size at the most.
 But that must be insignificant as processing just a single small batch is very quick.

 And as for splitting the limit between the indexes, it’s simply pro-rata, based on the per-index document count.
 For example, assume that `siege_max_fetched_docs` is set to 1000, and that you have 2 local indexes in your query, one with 1400K docs and one with 600K docs respectively.
 (It does not matter whether those are referenced directly or via a distributed index.)
 Then the per-index limits will be set to 700 and 300 documents respectively.
 Easy.

 Last but not least, beware that the entire point of the “siege mode” is to **intentionally degrade the search results for too complex searches**!
-Use with extreme care; essentially only use it to stomp out cluster fires that can not be quickly alleviated any other way; and at this point we recommend to only _ever_ use it manually.
+Use with extreme care; essentially only use it to stomp out cluster fires that can not be quickly alleviated any other way; and at this point we recommend to only *ever* use it manually.

-## SphinxQL reference
+## SphinxQL Reference

 This section should eventually contain the complete SphinxQL reference.
 If the statement you’re looking for is not yet documented here, please refer to legacy [SphinxQL v.2.x reference](http://sphinxsearch.com/docs/sphinx2.html#sphinxql-reference) document.